Preview

 National Medical Research Centre for Oncology

 Marina A. Engibaryan – Dr. Sci.
-(Medicine), Associate Professor, Head of the Department of Head and Neck Tumors
+(Medicine), Associate Professor, Head of the Department of Head and Neck Tumors, National Medical Research Centre for Oncology, Rostov-on-Don, Russian Federation

 Competing Interests: